Two days ago, I got home from a digital nomad experiment where I road tripped up the west coast, particularly the PNW, with a travel buddy.

 You lose patience for it.

-And because you don’t have the patience for the bullshit that it represents, you just say “fuck it.”
+And because you don’t have the patience for the bullshit that it represents, you just say “screw it.”

 For me, it meant putting an inexpensive VA on the credit card to outsource, because I was 100% confident it would pay off in boatloads later.
 And that it’d actually be more expensive to not go into that tiny bit of debt for the moment… I’d be holding myself back & forcing myself to do things I hate… which means that I procrastinate them… which means I hold back my own company’s growth.
 Which is not a good thing.